• Skip to secondary menu

 Kimchi recipes are flexible

+When vegetables are preserved in salt, they become crispier.
+Salt suppresses harmful microorganisms and promotes friendly bacteria.
 Fermentation produces amino acids, lactic acid, and other substances.
 Therefore, kimchi has a unique taste that’s different from the taste of fresh vegetables.

-Try creating your own kimchi recipe.
+You can easily create your own kimchi recipe.
 What can you add?
 Green onions, carrots, leeks, ginger, sesame seeds, pears, oysters, salted baby shrimps, chestnuts, abalone, pine nuts, seaweed, and much more.
+Kimchi can be tailored to suit any taste.

-Manly Koreans eat kimchi and rice much the same as others enjoy bread and butter, or bacon and eggs.
+Many people eat kimchi and rice much the same as others enjoy bread and butter, or bacon and eggs.
 The neutral flavor of rice together with the zesty, salty flavors of kimchi is a perfect marriage.

 Basic kimchi recipe